pieterkdevilliers/priority-tracking/README.md

 ### User Stories
 "**_As a user, I would like to_** _____"
-- reister for a new account
+- register for a new account
 - log into my existing account
 - create my own work categories
 - list my own key priorities